alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-returning-kafirs-greeting-and-attending-their-funerals.md

 ---
-layout: post
-title: "Ruling on returning the greeting of a Christian, attending their funeral, and offering condolences for them"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 16426, Question 1"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is not permissible for a Muslim to follow the funeral procession of a Non-Muslim, as it is Haram for a Muslim to take them as allies."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 16426, Question 1
+summary: It is not permissible for a Muslim to follow the funeral procession of a Non-Muslim, as it is Haram for a Muslim to take them as allies.
+title: Ruling on returning the greeting of a Christian, attending their funeral, and offering condolences for them
 ---

 ### Question: